telerik/blazor-docs/components/chart/trendlines.md

 ### Power Trendline

-The `Power Trendline` is used for data that follows a power-law relationship, indicating that one variable's change is proportional to a power of another variable.
-It helps highlight trends where the rate of change isn't constant.
-The `Y` and `X` require positive values.
+Use the Power Trendline to visualize data that follows a power-law relationship, indicating that one variable's change is proportional to a power of another variable.
+This trendline helps you to highlight trends where the rate of change isn't constant.
+It requires positive `Y` and `X` values.

 >caption Chart with a Power Trendline